Recurring checks for broken action links and public page errors

 Questions this scan can answer

-Should I start with weekly or daily monitoring?
+Should I start with weekly or retesting?

 Does monitoring fix the website for me?